Administrative Office and College Services

 Office and Physician hours vary.
 Please consult the website or WC@home for the most current weekly calendar.

 Professional health care on campus is provided at the Health & Wellness Center.
-A registered nurse is available for the treatment of minor health complaints such as colds, viruses, etc. For more serious illnesses that indicate the need for prescription medications or other diagnostic tests please schedule an appointment to see physician or nurse practitioner by going to SetMore on-line at https://wchealthandcounselingappointments.setmore.com
+A registered nurse is available for the assessment of minor health complaints.
+For more serious illnesses that indicate the need for prescription and/or over the counter medications or other diagnostic tests, please schedule an appointment to see physician or nurse practitioner by going to SetMore on-line at https://wchealthandcounselingappointments.setmore.com

 Students should contact the Health & Wellness Center either by telephone or in person as soon as illness or injury occurs.
 By doing this, the student may be able to avoid a more serious condition.
 If the student lives in the residence halls and is too ill to eat in the dining room, they may obtain a sick tray by contacting their Resident Assistant.
 Flu shots are available on campus every fall and are offered by a local pharmacy.
 Please watch your emails, WC App postings, and signage on campus for dates, times, and how to sign up.